Croatia with kidsAre Croatia family holidays a good idea in 2025?

 The Plitvice Lakes National Park is a great destination for kids.

 It is one of Europe’s oldest national parks, established in 1949 with no shortage of natural wonders.
 It has 16 interconnected lakes arranged in cascades, with stunning turquoise-blue waters caused by mineral deposits.
-There are over 90 waterfalls throughout the park, with the Veliki Slap being the highest at 78 meters.
+There are over 90 waterfalls throughout the park, with Veliki Slap being the highest at 78 metres.

-It’s also quite beautiful and home to a series of waterfalls and natural pools that are perfect for swimming and exploring.
+It’s also beautiful and home to a series of waterfalls and natural pools that are perfect for swimming and exploring.

-Kids will love the chance to cool off in the refreshing water and climb over the rocks.
-For adults, tickets to the main areas are 20 EUR; for children over 7, tickets are 12 EUR.
-Children younger than 7 get to enter free of charge.
+Children will love the chance to cool off in the refreshing water and climb over the rocks.
+For adults, tickets to the main areas are €20; and for children over 7, tickets are €12.
+Children under 7 can enter free of charge.

 Add a hike to your Croatia family holiday